-Recall that Kaluza's theory derives both gravity and electromagnetism in the 5-brane, which implies the manifestation of energy.
-Corroboration comes from recent developments in string theory, what string theorist Steven Gubser describes as the gauge/string duality (also known as the AdS/CFT correspondence, to be discussed later), as applied to heavy ion collisions: [9]
+Further corroboration comes from recent developments in string theory, what string theorist Steven Gubser describes as the gauge/string duality (known also as the AdS/CFT correspondence, to be discussed later), as applied to heavy ion collisions: [10]

 Subsequent developments seem to indicate that many aspects of heavy ion collisions have close analogies in gravitational systems.
 The gravitational systems in question always involve an extra dimension.
 It's not like the extra dimensions of string theory in its theory-of-everything guise.
 This extra dimension... is not rolled up.
 It's at right angles to our usual ones, and we can't move into it in the usual way.
 What it describes is energy scale - meaning the characteristic energy of a physical process.
 By combining the fifth dimension with the ones we know and love, you get a curved five-dimensional spacetime.